PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/tabs.md

 The $tabs property will be read from PrestaShop and the tabs will be automatically displayed on the side menu.
 They will stay as long as your module is installed.

+## Tab permissions, accesses and roles

+When you create a new `Tab` it automatically creates the appropriate roles in `Tab::initAccess` based on the `class_name`.
+For example using `AdminLinkWidget` as the class name will create the following roles:

+- `ROLE_MOD_TAB_ADMINLINKWIDGET_CREATE`
+- `ROLE_MOD_TAB_ADMINLINKWIDGET_DELETE`
+- `ROLE_MOD_TAB_ADMINLINKWIDGET_READ`
+- `ROLE_MOD_TAB_ADMINLINKWIDGET_UPDATE`

+These roles will allow you to manage detailed permission in your controllers, you can read this documentation if you need more details about [Controller Security]({{< ref "/1.7/development/architecture/migration-guide/controller-routing.md#security" >}}).
+They are automatically added to the `SUPER_ADMIN` group, and the group of the Employee installing the module, but you can then edit privileges for other Employee groups.

 ## Automatic hiding of disabled modules
 {{< minver v="1.7.7" title="true" >}}